 Broken Promises: Teachers Sue U.S. Over Student Loans That Weren't Forgiven

-Debbie Baker thought she qualified for a federal program that helps teachers like her as well as nurses, police officers, librarians and others.
+Debbie Baker thought she qualified for a federal program that helps teachers such as her, as well as nurses, police officers, librarians and others.
 The Department of Education program forgives their federal student loans if they make their payments for 10 years and work in public service.

 For 10 years, Baker, who was a public school teacher in Tulsa, Okla., checked in with loan servicing companies and was told she was on track.